Thursday, December 28, 2006

 Dairy-Free Gluten-Free Pumpkin Cake Recipe - Bundt

-This recipe is easy to make, and has much of that pumpkin-pie type flavor but in the form of a cake.
+This recipe is easy to make, and it has much of that pumpkin-pie type flavor but in the form of a cake.
 All sorts of flavor comes together in here: clove, cinnamon, nutmeg, ginger - and even a bit of cocoa.
 This recipe is also dairy-free, in our push to accommodate those of you who can not tolerate milk products very well.

 We made this recipe for Thanksgiving dinner, but it should be equally welcome around the Christmas holiday table - whether for dinner or at a party.
 We have tried it both with and without added Xanthan gums, and it works fine either way (the Xanthan gum does give it a bit better bounce, and makes it less likely to crumble), so take your pick whether to include that in your gluten free recipe or not.